XAI-Demonstrator/xai-demonstrator/docs/user-guide/dev-setup.md

 Navigate to the frontend's directory (e.g., `cd visual-inspection/inspection-frontend`) and run `npm install`.

-To check that everything works as expected, run `npm test:unit` to execute the unit test suite.
+To check that everything works as expected, run `npm run test:unit` to execute the unit test suite.

-Afterwards, you can launch the frontend development server using `npm serve`.
+Afterwards, you can launch the frontend development server using `npm run serve`.

 ## Prepare for backend development